scds/dash23-24/ArcGISPro.md

 ## Facilitator Bio

 Christine Homuth (she/her) is the Library's Spatial Information (GIS) Specialist, providing resources and support to the McMaster community for Geographic Information Systems and geospatial data.
+Email Christine at homuthc@mcmaster.ca.

 ## Workshop Preparation